hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 ### Field: Single-select

 In cases where the HDS Dropdown or HDS Form Select components are not suitable, use `SuperSelect::Single`.
-In this example, search is enabled:

 ```handlebars
 <Hds::Form::SuperSelect::Single::Field